turingschool/backend-curriculum-site/module1/lessons/ruby_project_etiquette.md

 class HelloTest < Minitest::Test
   def test_it_greets
     hello = Hello.new
-    assert_equal “Hello, World!”, hello.greet
+    assert_equal "Hello, World!", hello.greet
   end
 end
 ```

 ### Require Statements
-Require statements often trip us up, but there are some straightforward guidelines we can follow that make things much more reliable.
+Require statements often trip us up, but there are some straightforward guidelines we can follow that make things much more reliable:

 ##### `require` vs. `require_relative`

 Here's a quick overview of _how_ `require` and `require_relative` work.

-`require_relative` attempts to require a second file using a path relative to *the file* that is requiring it.
+`require_relative` attempts to require a second file using a path relative to *the file that is requiring it*.

 * Does NOT matter where you run the test from (searches for path relative to the file the requirement is in)
-* As directory structure gets more complex, navigating relative to the file you require come can become convoluted (`require_relative '../../../lib/enigma'`).
+* As directory structure gets more complex, navigating relative to the file you require come can become convoluted (`require_relative '../../../lib/enigma'`) 🙀.

 `require` attempts to require a second file relative to *the place* from which the first file is **being run** -- that is, relative to your present working directory when you type `ruby file_one.rb`

 * DOES matter where you run the test from
 * require tends to behave more consistently in complex scenarios and project structures (`require './lib/enigma'`)
 * require is also what we'll use for external gems and libraries.
 This is because...
   * require is designed to cooperate with ruby's $LOAD_PATH
   * Rails assumes we're running from the main project directory.

 #### Err on the Side of `require`